ameykasbe/cs441-hw3-lambda-rest-http/README.md

 * The log generator used to develop the solution is - https://github.com/ameykasbe/LogGeneratorHW3
 * The changes are in `logback-test.xml`.
   * In the log events the time of the log event now contains date as well - "yyyy-MM-dd HH:mm:ss.SSS"
   * Changed the name of the log file to - LogFile.log
+  * Log events are now appended in the same file.

 ### Setup